SandraBotica/Project-3/proposal.md

 Global coffee trade.
 Which countries produce, export, import coffee and in what volume?
-A comparison of the domestic coffee consumption around the Globe?
+A comparison of the domestic coffee consumption around the Globe.

 https://www.ico.org/new_historical.asp